Georgia School Counselor Certification

 Complete applications are submitted online and include the following materials:

-• GaPSC Initial Certification Application, located at here.
+• GaPSC Initial Certification Application, located here.

 The application is also completed electronically through the “Applications” tab on the following GaPSC webpage.